 Hudson is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 12,768 people and 13 constituent neighborhoods, Hudson is the 179th largest community in Florida.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hudson is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Hudson is a town of service providers, sales and office workers and professionals.
-There are especially a lot of people living in Hudson who work in office and administrative support (13.52%), food service (9.34%) and sales jobs (9.29%).
+Hudson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Hudson is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Hudson who work in office and administrative support (13.52%), food service (9.34%), and sales jobs (9.29%).

 One of the nice things about Hudson is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 In Hudson, however, the average commute to work is quite long.
 On average, people spend 30.77 minutes each day getting to work, which is significantly higher than the national average.